-I offer couples counselling and sex therapy to clients in the Leeds area and the north of England.
+I offer couples counselling and psychosexual therapy to clients exclusively online internationally.

 Initially you are invited in for a one-off consultation; this is an opportunity to discuss your feelings, needs and problems and to experience being empathically heard.
 It is also an opportunity for you to ask questions about the whole process of counselling.

 It is difficult to say how long you can expect to be in therapy.
 Psychodynamic therapy can generally take anywhere from a few months to a few years; this is because our time is invested in discovering the core reasons for the problems you are facing in your life.